 After this weekend, you’ll have to start thinking about fall.
-And everyone knows that after fall comes winter, and with winter comes… the holiday season!
+And everyone knows that after fall comes winter, and winter comes… the holiday season!
 But what will customers be searching for?
 Will sales spike again?
 Who will come out on top?
-Well, read on and we’ll tell you all of those things.
+Well, read on, and we’ll tell you everything.

-This year’s holiday season will have just 26 days between Black Friday and Christmas – a day more than in 2013, but 5 days fewer than in 2012.
-While consumers are spending more money online than ever before, they are spending less time on retail sites (bounce rate in October 2013 was 35 percent, just for some context), so retailers have a very limited time to capture their attention and convince them to purchase.
+This year’s holiday season will have just 26 days between Black Friday and Christmas – a day more than in 2013 but 5 days fewer than in 2012.
+While consumers spend more money online than ever before, they spend less time on retail sites (the bounce rate in October 2013 was 35 percent, just for some context), so retailers have a very limited time to capture their attention and convince them to purchase.
 So what are the hot trends for this holiday season, and how can you capitalize?
-Here are few things we’ve identified.
+Here are a few things we’ve identified.

 More Sales Volume

-Retailers’ mobile channels will be playing a big role this year as well, with a Custora report indicating that mobile will account for 33 percent of online holiday sales in the US.
-With more access to online buying than ever before and a plethora of deals available, you can be a lot of showrooming will be happening this year!
+Retailers’ mobile channels will also play a significant role this year, with a Custora report indicating that mobile will account for 33 percent of online holiday sales in the US.
+With more online buying access than ever and a plethora of deals available, you can see a lot of showrooming happening this year!
 (Close to 40 percent of all site visits are from mobile devices.)
 How do you compete?
-If you’re an online-only merchant, consider checking out your key competitors’ prices both online and in-store (if they have a brick-and-mortar channel).
+If you’re an online-only merchant, consider checking out your key competitors’ online and in-store prices (if they have a brick-and-mortar channel).
 If you’re able, undercut them in both places – you’d be surprised how many shoppers you’ll convert!

 Shipping: Faster, Better, Free-er?

-Just as in years past, free shipping is the hot-ticket offer online for the holidays in 2014.
-A comScore survey from earlier this year shows that 81 percent of shoppers felt that free shipping was an important holiday offer.
+Like in years past, free shipping is the hot-ticket offer online for the holidays in 2014.
+A comScore survey earlier this year shows that 81 percent of shoppers felt free shipping was an important holiday offer.
 Of that, 58 percent of those surveyed said they added items to their cart to qualify for free shipping – an automatic upsell just for offering something for ‘free’!
-But it’s not just about free shipping – being able to see an estimated delivery date and upfront shipping costs before clicking ‘buy’ are also important for shoppers, as well as receiving tracking information post-purchase.
+But it’s not just about free shipping – seeing an estimated delivery date and upfront shipping costs before clicking ‘buy’ are also crucial for shoppers and receiving tracking information post-purchase.